jadabower/DataStructuresTutorial/2-linkedList.md

 For this same reason, adding and removing from the end of a Linked List is very efficient to implement.
-The only thing that's needed is that you create a new node (or to remove, take the Tail's Previous node), and then adjust the Head or Tail pointers accordingly.
+The only thing that's needed is that you create a new node (or to remove, take the tail's Previous node), and then adjust the head or tail pointers accordingly.
 The Big-O for this would only be O(1), from both the beginning and the end, where it was O(n) to add or remove from the beginning of a List.